Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 When is surgery necessary?

 Surgery is a last resort.
 It is used only if long-term drug therapy and other methods of treatment do not give any effect.
 A partial surgical procedure is usually performed on elderly patients.
-At a young age, they try to avoid such a radical treatment, as it sometimes leads to impotence, enuresis and infertility.
-The operation is most often prescribed for elderly patients with chronic forms of prostatitis, because they have to suffer for many years from problems with urination and constant pain.
-If necessary, additional plastic correction is carried out, which helps to restore the urinary tract, to normalize the functioning of the bladder.
+At a young age, they try to avoid such radical treatment, as it sometimes leads to impotence, enuresis and infertility.
+The operation is most often prescribed for elderly patients with chronic forms of prostatitis, because they have to suffer from problems with urination and constant pain for many years.
+If necessary, an additional plastic correction is carried out, which helps to restore the urinary tract, normalize the functioning of the bladder.

 How to treat bacterial prostatitis with folk remedies?
-To date, there are many known means to eliminate the inflammatory process.
-In particular, warm from a decoction of yarrow, horsetail, sage sometimes has a positive effect on the condition of the pelvic organs.
-Also, special rectal suppositories are prepared from bee products and medicinal herbs.
+To date, there are many means to eliminate the inflammatory process.
+In particular, the warm decoction of yarrow, horsetail, sage sometimes has a positive effect on the state of the pelvic organs.
+Special rectal suppositories are also prepared from bee products and medicinal herbs.

-In any case, it is worth remembering that before using any remedy, you must definitely consult your doctor.
+In any case, it is worth remembering that before using any remedy, you should definitely consult your doctor.

 What are the prognosis for patients?

-Does it help men achieve good results?
-It should be said right away that the success of therapy will depend on many factors, including the stage and form of the disease, the age of the patients, the presence of concomitant diseases, etc.
+Does it allow men to achieve good results?
+It should be said right away that the success of therapy will depend on many factors, including the stage and form of the disease, the age of patients, the presence of concomitant diseases, etc.

-Acute bacterial prostatitis responds well to drug treatment.
+Acute bacterial prostatitis responds well to medical treatment.
 Already a few days after the start of therapy, the patient may notice an improvement in well-being.
-On the other hand, improper treatment, its absence or cessation (for example, quite often men stop taking medications when the symptoms disappear, without completing the full course) can lead to the development of a chronic form of the disease.
+On the other hand, improper treatment, its absence or termination (for example, quite often men stop taking medications when symptoms disappear without completing the full course) can lead to the development of a chronic form of the disease.

 Chronic prostatitis is a disease that is much more difficult to treat.
-Relapses can happen over and over again.
+Relapses can happen again and again.
 And in such cases, doctors often recommend surgery to patients.
 The results of surgical treatment are usually positive.
-Again, sometimes the operation is fraught with not very pleasant consequences.
+Again, sometimes the operation is fraught with not too pleasant consequences.

-Prostatitis is a common prostate disorder that affects many men around the world.
-Inflammation of the organ is caused by a number of reasons, which is important to consider when determining the tactics of treatment for each specific patient.
+Prostatitis is a common prostate disease that affects many men around the world.
+Inflammation of the organ is caused by a number of reasons, which is important to consider when determining the tactics of treatment for each individual patient.
 The scheme is drawn up on an individual basis and very often it is not possible to do without antibacterial drugs.

 When is antibiotic treatment indicated?

-Prostatitis can be caused by bacteria, or it can be non-infectious.
-In the latter case, antibiotics are usually not required.
-They should be taken if prostatitis has an acute or chronic course against the background of bacterial damage to the prostate gland.
+Prostatitis can be caused by bacteria, or it can be non-infectious in nature.
+In the latter case, the appointment of antibiotics, as a rule, is not required.
+They should be taken if the prostatitis has an acute or chronic course against the background of bacterial damage to the prostate gland.
 In this case, the severity of the symptoms does not matter.
-Chronic bacterial prostatitis often occurs without any signs of inflammation.
+Often, chronic bacterial prostatitis generally occurs without any signs indicating the presence of inflammation.
 In addition, the appointment of antibacterial agents may be due to test therapy, even against the background of abacterial inflammation.

-It is very important to observe all points of the diagnosis of prostatitis in order to find out the cause of the inflammation, identify the pathogenic agent and determine its individual sensitivity to a particular drug:
+It is very important to follow all the points of diagnosing prostatitis in order to find out the cause of inflammation, identify the pathogenic agent and determine its individual sensitivity to a particular drug:

-The first stage of diagnostic research.
+The first stage of diagnostic studies.
 The first stage includes:

 Blood sampling for clinical analysis.

-Collection of urine for bacterial inoculation, for a three-glass sample.
+Urine sampling for bacterial culture, for a three-glass sample.

-Taking blood to determine the level of PSA in it, which makes it possible to exclude.
+Blood sampling to determine the level of PSA in it, which allows you to exclude.

-Second phase diagnostic studies: When the content of leukocytes in the prostatic secretion does not exceed 25, testing with the drug Omnik (tamsulosin) is indicated.
+Second phase diagnostic studies: When the content of leukocytes in the prostatic secret does not exceed 25, then testing with the drug Omnic (tamsulosin) is indicated.
 It is taken for a week, after which the secret is taken for analysis again.

-The examination results determine the type of prostatitis
+The results of the examination determine the type of prostatitis

 Abacterial prostatitis.
-When even while taking the drug Omnik there is no leukocyte jump, while bacteria in the crops are not detected, the inflammation of the prostate gland is defined as non-bacterial.
-This condition is called pelvic pain syndrome and requires symptomatic treatment.
+When there is no leukocyte jump even while taking Omnic, and no bacteria are found in the cultures, then inflammation of the prostate gland is defined as non-bacterial.
+This condition is called pelvic pain syndrome, which requires symptomatic therapy.

-At the same time, the patient is awaiting the result of tests for tuberculosis, which will be ready in at least 10 weeks.
-If they are positive, then the patient is placed in an anti-tuberculosis dispensary (in the urology department).
+At the same time, the patient is waiting for the result of tests for tuberculosis, which will be ready in at least 10 weeks.
+If they are positive, then the patient is placed in an anti-tuberculosis dispensary (in the urological department).

 Tuberculous prostatitis.
-A prostate biopsy can be used to identify the disease.
+You can determine the disease by performing a biopsy of the prostate.
 The infection most often affects not only the prostate gland, but also the epididymis, urinary system, seminal vesicles.
-Despite the fact that tuberculosis is becoming epidemic in the Russian Federation, and not only the lungs are affected, but also other organs, the diagnosis of this disease presents certain difficulties.
-The danger also lies in the fact that more and more special forms of the disease are caused by bacteria resistant to therapy.
+Despite the fact that in the Russian Federation tuberculosis is becoming epidemic, and not only the lungs, but also other organs are affected, the diagnosis of this disease presents certain difficulties.
+There is also a danger in the fact that special forms of the disease caused by therapy-resistant bacteria are becoming more common.

-Symptoms that may indicate prostate tuberculosis are subfebrile condition, aching or burning pain in the perineum, in the lumbosacral region, increased fatigue.
+Symptoms that may indicate prostate tuberculosis are low-grade fever, aching or burning pains in the perineal region, in the lumbosacral region, and increased fatigue.
 The age of patients in whom tuberculous prostatitis is most often detected is in the range between 20-40 years.

 Bacterial infectious prostatitis.
-In the event that the analysis of prostate secretion indicates leukocytosis with an increase in the number of leukocytes of more than 25, and taking Omnik makes this indicator higher, then it makes sense to talk about bacterial or latent infectious prostatitis.
-Antibiotic therapy in this case is mandatory.
+In the event that the analysis of the secret of the prostate indicates leukocytosis with an increase in the number of leukocytes over 25, and taking Omnic makes this figure higher, then it makes sense to talk about bacterial or latent infectious prostatitis.
+Antibacterial therapy in this case is carried out without fail.

-The PCR method allows you to identify the existing causative agents of genital infection after a day, so the doctor will be able to recommend taking this or that drug when you visit again.
-The drug of choice remains the agent for which the established flora has the maximum sensitivity, or an antibiotic that is active against most pathogenic agents is prescribed.
+The PCR method allows you to identify the existing pathogens of sexual infection already a day later, so the doctor will be able to recommend taking this or that drug at the next visit.
+The drug of choice remains the agent for which the established flora has maximum sensitivity, or an antibiotic is prescribed that is active against most pathogenic agents.

-If the effect of the treatment is absent, then it is necessary to wait for the result of bacteriological inoculation, which makes it possible to more accurately determine the choice of the agent.
+If there is no effect from the ongoing treatment, then it is necessary to wait for the result of bacteriological seeding, which makes it possible to more accurately determine the choice of remedy.

 What antibiotics are most effective for prostatitis?

 Self-therapy with the use of antibacterial and other means, self-diagnosis of the disease is impossible.
-An effective drug can be selected only when a specific bacterial agent is known, after doctors have established its susceptibility to drugs.
+An effective drug can only be selected if a specific bacterial agent is known, after doctors have established its susceptibility to drugs.
 Only the doctor decides how long the treatment will need to be carried out, what doses of the drug are needed for this.
-Most often, experts prescribe drugs with a wide spectrum of action.
+Most often, specialists prescribe broad-spectrum drugs.

-If specific bacteria are not detected, then they recommend taking medications based on the culture of prostate secretions.
-There, nonspecific streptococci and staphylococci are most often identified.
+If specific bacteria are not detected, then medication is recommended based on culture of prostate secretion.
+There, nonspecific streptococci and staphylococci are most often detected.

 Treatment involves an integrated approach and does not last for 30-60 days: